COVID -19 Safety Plan for Tasting Room and Wine Store Operations

 This plan was posted by Katie Phelan on May 24th 2020.
-It is considered a working document and will be updated as required with guidance from Mark Timmermans, general manager, and input from Jacinda Flynn, tasting room associate.
+It is considered a working document and will be updated as required with guidance from Mark Timmermans, general manager.

 On May 15th 2020, BC’s Provincial Health Officer, Dr. Bonnie Henry, issued an order to food service establishments and liquor services which repeals and replaces her March 20th order.
 Food service establishments and liquor services (to include winery tasting rooms) are now allowed to re-open subject conditions outlined in the May 15th order.